Onuorah-Joshua-Nwani/ojn-msp-1-finergycloud/README.md

 ### Bugs

-* A minor bug related to image loading on Safari was fixed by optimizing image sizes.
+* A minor bug related to image loading on Brave was fixed by optimizing image sizes.

+# Deployment

+## GitHub Pages

+1. Log into GitHub and locate the repository.
+2. At the top locate the settings option
+3. Scroll towards  the bottom of the page and locate GitHub Pages
+4. Click on the link "Check it out here!"
+4. Under 'Source' dropdown, click 'Master' from the options.
+5. Click the save button.
+6. The site is now published, it may not be available immediately.
+7. The site URL is visible on the green bar under the "Github Pages".

-## Deployment
+## Github Clone

-* The site is hosted on AWS, leveraging its global infrastructure for fast loading times.
-Continuous integration and deployment are handled through Jenkins.
+1. First you need to install the GitPod Browser Extension.
+2. Log into GitHub and locate the repository.
+3. Click the green "Gitpod" button just below the Settings.
+4. Now you created a new Gitpod workspace from the code in Github

 ## Credits

 ### Content

-* All content was crafted in-house by the FinergyCloud content team.
+* All content was written by Onuorah Nwani.
+* The content on the services page was loosely based on list of services on my project topic "FinergyCloud".

 ### Media

-* Images sourced from Shutterstock and Unsplash.
+* The icons used throughout the site were taken from [Bootstrap](https://getbootstrap.com/)
+* The fonts were imported from [Google Fonts](https"//fonts.google.com/)

-* Icons from FontAwesome.
+* All images were downloaded from [UnSplash](https://unsplash.com/)

 ### Acknowledgements

-* Special thanks to the FinergyCloud development team for their dedication.
-* Gratitude to our beta testers for their invaluable feedback.
+* I would like to thank:
+  * My Code Institute Mentor and Cohort Supervisor, [Elaine Broche](https://github.com/elainebroche-dev) and [Iris Smok](https://www.linkedin.com/in/irissmok/) respectively who have provided great advice and feedback on how to plan and execute this project.